Date of Degree

 Copyright 2010 Jeremy Bril

 Bril, Jeremy.
-"Measuring mussel behavior and analyzing high frequency nitrate data to explore new phenomena in dynamic nutrient cycling." thesis, University of Iowa, 2010.
+"Measuring mussel behavior and analyzing high frequency nitrate data to explore new phenomena in dynamic nutrient cycling."
+MS (Master of Science) thesis, University of Iowa, 2010.